-The international award which recognized the Correctional Health Services Transition was presented Oct.
-30 at the ICPA's AGM and conference.
+The international award, which recognized the Correctional Health Services Transition, was presented Oct.
+30 at the International Corrections and Prisons Association's annual general meeting and conference.
 It capped off seven months of complex, inter-governmental work that began with a single, unifying belief: Do more to ensure people are released from incarceration in better health than when they arrived.

 "People involved with the criminal justice system are some of society's most vulnerable," said Lynn Pelletier, vice-president of PHSA's BC Mental Health and Substance Use Services, which oversees Correctional Health at the 10 provincial Correctional Centres across the province.
 "Improving correctional care and integrating it with community-based care gives us an opportunity to change the trajectory of their lives by addressing some of the social and economic realities that brought them to us in the first place."